 Planning ahead for pasture is a good way to improve yields.
-The keys to success are to plan in advance, understand your soil, manage weeds and pests and ensure your approach to sowing and fertilising are right for your selected seed.
+The key to success is to plan in advance, understand your soil, manage weeds and pests and ensure your approach to sowing and fertilising are right for your selected seed.

 Fail to Plan and Plan to Fail

-1. Select potential paddocks; assess and plan early – start at least 12–18 months before sowing
+Select Potential Paddocks, Assess and Plan Early – start at least 12–18 months before sowing

 Talk to your Valley Seeds Representative about options and planning.
 You’ll also need to budget for the appropriate inputs – paddock preparation and sowing, herbicides, insecticides, seed and fertiliser.

 Consider what livestock is run on the farm, what pasture is required and when is it needed.
-What you do with your paddock should vary for dairy, beef, sheep, annual or perennial, autumn, winter, spring or summer?
+What you do with your paddocks will vary depending on your enterprises.
+When you need your feed should determine what you sow.

 Weeds and insect pests